Army of Japanese, eager to make extra money, rocking global currency markets | The Japan Times

 Traders are mostly men

-About 85% of the traders are men, mostly in their 30s, 40s and 50s, according to estimates from Gaitame.
+About 85 percent of the traders are men, mostly in their 30s, 40s and 50s, according to estimates from Gaitame.

 While few stand out as individuals, Kanda indicated that a small band of high rollers now buy and sell currencies on the same scale as the nation’s banks, and data from the Financial Futures Association of Japan show that margin trading drives almost half of all spot transactions in Tokyo.